sabof/svg-mode-line-themes/README.md

 value directly, or will return the result of evaluation of a function.

 Each theme has a `:rows` property, which is a list of rows.
-The order is important - should rows happend to overlap, rows appearing later on the list will be hidden.
+The order is important - should rows happened to overlap, rows appearing later on the list will be hidden.

 Here is an example of creating a theme derived from `black crystal`, but without